atomic-package/docs/docs/pages/introduction.md

 # Introduction

-<p class="uk-text-lead">Get familiar with the basic setup and overview of Atomic Package.</p>
+<p class="text docsLeadText">Get familiar with the basic setup and overview of Atomic Package.</p>

 First of all you need to download Atomic Package.
 For other packages and links to a CDN, head to the [installation guide](installation.md) to learn more.